top of page

 What happens when you inherit a house with a mortgage?

-If you inherit a house with the mortgage, you do assume responsibility for the debt on the house, and it still needs to be repaid.
+If you inherit a house with a mortgage, you do assume responsibility for the debt on the house, and it still needs to be repaid.

 Your first action here should be to contact the lender and make sure payments are up-to-date.
 If you let them lapse, the loan will incur interest and late fees, or the lender could foreclose on the house.
 (If you’re not the executor of the estate, you may need the executor’s assistance in dealing with the lender.)